Yashu1205/newsfeed/README.md

 - axios

 # DEMO
-- Live DEMO of the website is available here:[PREVIEW](https://focused-cray-371689.netlify.app/)
+- Live DEMO of the website is available here: [PREVIEW](https://focused-cray-371689.netlify.app/)

 # FEATURES
 - A new post can be insrted which can consists of text or GIF.